CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_continuity_theory.md

 Replay determinism requires:

 $$
-M_t = \text{Replay}(M_t)
+M_t = \mathrm{Replay}(M_t)
 $$

-Continuity ensures that:
+Continuity contributes the necessary temporal guarantees:

 - meaning transitions are deterministic
 - identity transitions are deterministic
 - referent transitions are deterministic
-- commitments are deterministic

-Without continuity, replay determinism is impossible.

-Continuity is the **temporal backbone** of replay.
+- commitment state evolves deterministically

+Without a deterministic continuity relation, replay determinism cannot be maintained across multiple turns.
+Continuity is therefore an essential temporal component of the replay guarantee.

 ---

 # **7. Continuity and Routing**

-Continuity determines routing through the TP layers.
+Continuity supplies information used by routing through the TP layers.

-Routing uses continuity to decide:

-- whether the topic changed
-- whether intent changed
-- whether stance changed
-- whether referents changed
-- whether identity changed
-- whether importance changed

-Continuity is the **routing substrate** of TS.
+Routing decisions may depend on whether, and how, topic, intent, stance, referents, identity, or importance have changed.
+Continuity therefore functions as part of the substrate that makes meaning-driven routing possible.

 ---

 # **8. Extendability of Continuity**

-Continuity is intentionally extendable.
+Continuity is intentionally extendable under the same governance rules that apply to the meaning state:

-### **8.1 New Invariants**
-If new meaning attributes are added, continuity can incorporate them.

-### **8.2 New Stability Constraints**
-Continuity can enforce new constraints as TS evolves.

-### **8.3 New Routing Conditions**
-Continuity can support new routing logic in the TP layers.

-### **8.4 New Identity Signals**
-Continuity can integrate new provenance or freeze‑signature types.
+- New invariants may be incorporated into the continuity relation once they satisfy the six TS criteria.
+- Additional stability constraints may be added.
+- New routing conditions may be supported.
+- New identity-related signals (provenance types, freeze-signature varieties, etc.) may be integrated.

-Continuity is a **framework**, not a fixed set of rules.
+Continuity is a framework, not a closed set of fixed rules.

 ---

-# **9. Why Continuity Enables Laptop‑Scale Cognition**
+# **9. Why Continuity Enables Laptop-Scale Cognition**

 Continuity allows TS to:

-- avoid recomputing meaning from scratch
+- avoid recomputing meaning from scratch on every turn
-- avoid semantic drift
+- limit semantic drift
-- avoid identity drift
-- avoid referent drift
+- limit identity and referent drift
-- avoid combinatorial explosion
-- maintain bounded state
+- keep state bounded
 - maintain deterministic transitions

-Continuity is the reason TS can run on a laptop instead of requiring:

-- trillion‑parameter models
-- massive embeddings
-- supercomputers

-Continuity is the **temporal compression mechanism** of TS.
+By enforcing temporal constraints on an already canonicalized and bounded meaning state, continuity acts as a temporal compression mechanism.
+This is one of the reasons TS can target laptop-scale operation rather than the resource profile of large continuous-embedding models.

 ---

 # **10. Relationship to Historical Work**

-Continuity theory relates to:

-- discourse coherence
-- adjacency pairs
-- situation models
-- schema theory
-- dialogue‑state tracking

-But TS is the first system to integrate:

-- continuity
+Continuity theory draws on earlier ideas from discourse coherence, adjacency pairs, situation models, schema theory, and dialogue-state tracking.

+What is distinctive is the integration of continuity with:

-- canonical meaning
+- an explicit raw → canonical boundary
+- invariant attributes treated as state variables
-- identity continuity
+- identity continuity as a first-class concern
-- replay determinism
+- replay determinism as a hard requirement
-- laptop‑scale constraints

-Continuity is the **temporal innovation** of TS.
+- an explicit laptop-scale design target

+The contribution lies in this combination under the stated constraints.

 ---